-Check-In: A Prometric representative will confirm that the only items in your possession are ones allowed into the testing area.
+Check-In: Candidates are instructed to arrive at least 30 minutes before the scheduled exam.
+A Prometric representative will confirm that the only items in your possession are ones allowed into the testing area.
 Candidates will be provided a locker to store all belongings not permitted in the testing room in a designated area outside of the testing room.
 Candidates must turn off all electronic devices before storing them in the locker.